-District's Professional Education Characteristics EEP EEI ML HS Enhances the educator's content knowledge in the area of the educator's certification or assignment. Х Х Х Х Increases the educator's teaching skills based on effective practice research, with attention given to interventions for struggling students. Х Х Х Х Increases the educator's teaching skills based on effective practice research, with attention given to interventions for gifted students. Х Х Х Х Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision making. Х Х Х Х Empowers educators to work effectively with parents and community partners. Х Х Х Х District's Professional Education Characteristics EEP EEI ML HS Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other, as well as to Pennsylvania's academic standards.
-X х X x Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for gifted students are aligned to each other, as well as to Pennsylvania's academic standards. Х Х Х Х materials and interventions for gifted students are aligned to each other, as well as to Pennsylvania's X X X X X X X X materials and interventions for gifted students are aligned to each other, as well as to Pennsylvania's academic standards.
-Provides leaders with the ability to access and use
+District's Professional Education Characteristics EEP EEI ML HS Enhances the educator's content knowledge in the area of the educator's certification or assignment. Х X Increases the educator's teaching skills based on effective practice research, with attention given to interventions for struggling students. Х Х Х Х Increases the educator's teaching skills based on effective practice research, with attention given to interventions for gifted students. ractice research, with attention given to X X Х Х Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision making. Х Х Х Empowers educators to work effectively with parents and community partners. Х Х Х X

+District's Professional Education Characteristics EEP EEI ML HS Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other, as well as to Pennsylvania's academic standards. Х Х Х х Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for gifted students are aligned to each other, as well as to Pennsylvania's academic standards. ically, ensuring that assessments, curriculum, tion, staff professional education, teaching and interventions for gifted students are to each other, as well as to Pennsylvania's Х х Provides leaders with the ability to access and use appropriate data to inform decision making. Х Х X Empowers leaders to create a culture of teaching and learning, with an emphasis on learning. Х Х Х Х Instructs the leader in managing resources for effective results. Х Х Х Х